libavg/libavg/sphinxdoc/player.rst

             Creates an empty offscreen canvas.
 Parameters are given under :py:class:`OffscreenCanvas.`

+        .. py:method:: createMainCanvas(*params) -> Canvas

+            Creates an empty canvas with a render window and an AVGNode as root node.
+            Parameters are given under :py:class:`AVGNode.`

         .. py:method:: createNode(xml) -> Node

             Creates a new Node.
 This node can be used as parameter to